janovekj/fini/site/docs/essentials/event-handlers-and-transitions.md

 );
 ```

 `$entry` and `$exit` are pretty similar to regular event handler functions, except they don't return a new state.
-They are only for running effects, which is also why you don't need to wrap them in the `exec` function - Fini will do that for you behind the scenes.
+They are only for running effects, which is also why you don't need to wrap them in the `update` function - Fini will do that for you behind the scenes.

 Both functions also receive an object containing the current `state`, `context` and the `dispatch` function.
 Additionally, `$entry` receives `previousState`, and `$exit` receieves `nextState`.